Stop Esso campaign: Stop Esso (France) website injunction

-Greenpeace was sued in France by Esso, who alleged that the company's reputation was damaged by the campaign's use of a parody Esso logo featuring dollar signs in place of the letters "ss".
+In the early 2000s, Greenpeace was sued in France by Esso, who alleged that the company's reputation was damaged by the campaign's use of a parody Esso logo featuring dollar signs in place of the letters "ss".

 Esso claimed that the $$ resemble the SS of the Nazi paramilitary organization.
-A French court ruled in favour of Esso, granting them an injunction against the French website.
+In 2002, a French court ruled in favour of Esso, granting them an injunction against the French website.
 The campaign then moved their French web site to the United States.
 Another French judge has subsequently overturned the original ruling, so the site has moved back to France.
 The Stop Esso campaign continues to use the dollar sign logo.